How to Meditate in Portuh Bella

 By Fiona Hawthorne

 Nowadays this type of android-human master-slave interaction gets me more and more frustrated.
-When I think about the number of details I’m forced to provide just to open an online trading account: email verification, card details, text verification messages, addressed utility bills and passport scans, I often think about who’s collecting all this information.
-Behind the request, there is no face yet we have come to accept this.
+When I think about the number of details I’m forced to provide just to open an online trading account: email verification, card details, text verification messages, addressed utility bills and passport scans, I often think about who’s collecting all of this information.
+Behind the request, there is no name, no face yet we have come to accept this.
 We send verified personal data to unknown sources, every day.

 Continue reading